LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/Third Party Bot Connectors.md

 LivePerson allows for external Bot Vendors and Bot builders to be enabled and managed through the Conversational Cloud just like a normal human agent.

-Using Third-Party Bots Connectors, brands can provision and enable Bots from IBM Watson, Google Dialogflow, Amazon Lex, Microsoft Bot Framework or leverage LivePerson Functions with the FaaS Integrations Option.
+Using Third-Party Bots Connectors, brands can provision and enable Bots from IBM Watson, Google Dialogflow, Amazon Lex, Microsoft Bot Framework or LivePerson Functions Option.

 Each connector provides the functionality to